 The Company sells gift cards to customers in its retail stores, third-party retail stores and through consumer direct operations.
 Gift cards do not have an expiration date.
 At the point of sale of a gift card, the Company records deferred revenue.
-Gift card revenue is recognized when the gift card is redeemed by the customer or the likelihood of the gift card being redeemed by the customer is remote ("gift card breakage").
+Gift card revenue is recognized when the gift card is redeemed by the customer or the likelihood of the gift card breakage".
 Gift card breakage income is recognized in proportion to the actual redemption of gift cards based on the Company's historical redemption pattern and is included in net sales in the Company's consolidated statements of operations.